 1. Positioning Your Brand.

-How you establish yourself as a personal branding coach is crucial to the prosperity of your brand, but what does "positioning" or "personal coaching brand" implies?
+How you establish yourself as a coach is crucial to the prosperity of your brand, but what does "positioning" or "personal coaching brand" implies?
 First, defining it as how you want clients to recognize, think, and feel regarding you and the other coaches.
 It encourages you to clarify the specific piece of "mental real estate" you desire to— and can—own.

 Further, leaving it to luck is no way to create a coaching business; after all, great labels don't get to be significant by chance.
 Every flourishing brand positioning—whether for a company or a personality—is based on six components: Target Group, Requirements, Benefits, Causes, Comparative Framework, and Brand Character.
 Recommending that coaches use these ingredients to create a Brand Positioning Statement.